Training Path of Extra Inference

 • If the target item is a pot or incense, keep at least 1 other unidentified item on hand.

-• You'll have to hope the target item doesn't get identified when advancing floors.
+• You'll have to hope the target item doesn't get auto-identified when changing floors.

 2. Place all unidentified items down except for the target item.